paradoxicalsphere/WorkplaceDAO/README.md

 # About the Author

 Oliver works as a [Canadian Certified Counsellor](https://www.ccpa-accp.ca/) in private practice near Vancouver, British Columbia.

 For 15 years, he contributed as a Technical Writer and Instructional Designer with small to large enterprises developing mainly relational database or big data products.
 He also has training in Business Analysis.

-He has a research interest in how people interact within the context of relationship systems as a basis for improving organizational performance, and holds a related [US patent](https://patents.google.com/patent/US11423362B2).
+Oliver has a research interest in how people interact within the context of relationship systems as a basis for improving organizational performance, and holds a related [US patent](https://patents.google.com/patent/US11423362B2).
 He became interested in decentralized governance models in 2022, when Cardano entered the Voltaire era.

 # Introduction